Decoding Dark Matter Admixed Neutron Stars: From Static Structure to Rotational Deformation: Introduction

 DM is believed to constitute a substantial portion of the Universe's mass-energy content, with its existence supported by various astrophysical and cosmological observations, including cosmic microwave background radiation, large-scale structure formation, and galaxy rotation curves \cite{bertone2005particle}.
-Several candidates for DM have been proposed, such as weakly interacting massive particles (WIMPs) and QCD axions \cite{bertone2005particle, bauer2019yet}.
-In the context of neutron stars, different models have been developed to study the effects of DM.
-Some studies employ a two-fluid framework, exploring gravitational interactions that suggest the possible presence of DM within the NS or extending to a halo structure \cite{Sandin_2009, Nelson_2019, arpan_two-fluid_2022, Davood_2022, Giangrandi_2023}.
-Other research focuses on non-gravitational interactions, treating the NS and DM as a single fluid and considering the presence of DM within the NS \cite{Goldman_1989, Kouvaris_2008, Kouvaris_2010, Kouvaris_2011, Ciarcelluti_2011, Grigorious_2017, harishmnras_2020, harishprd_2021, pinku_prd_2023, pinku_mnras_2023}.
+Numerous DM candidates have been proposed so far \cite{Goldman_1989, bertone2005particle, KHLOPOV_2013, bauer2019yet, Yohei-Robert_2024}.
+In the context of NSs, different models have been developed to study the effects of DM.
+Some studies employ a two-fluid framework, exploring gravitational interactions that suggest the possible presence of DM within the NS or extending to a halo structure \cite{Sandin_2009, Nelson_2019, arpan_two-fluid_2022, Davood_2022, Giangrandi_2023,Zeinab-Fuzzy-DM_2023}.
+Alternatively, other studies explore non-gravitational interactions by treating NS and DM as a single fluid, considering DM presence within the NS \cite{Goldman_1989, Kouvaris_2008, Kouvaris_2010, Kouvaris_2011, Ciarcelluti_2011, Grigorious_2017, harishmnras_2020, harishprd_2021, pinku_prd_2023, pinku_mnras_2023,pinku_ijmpe_2024}.
 Despite ongoing research, the precise nature and properties of DM remain elusive, continuing to fuel scientific inquiry.